ps-tuebingen-courses/pl1-lecture-notes/src/27-type-inference/type-inference.md

 val exOmega = doTypeCheck(Fun("x", Ap("x", "x")), Map.empty)
 ```

-Hence `omega` cannot be type-checked in STLC.
+Hence `omega` cannot be type checked in STLC (and not even with let-polymorphism).
 STLC has the remarkable property that all well-typed programs terminate.

-Completeness of type inference:
+Type inference satisfies the following completeness property:

-> If there exist type annotations that make a program type-check in the STLC type checker,
+> If there exist type annotations that make a program type check in the STLC type checker,
-> then the type inference will also be able to type-check the non-annotated version of the program.
+> then the type inference will also be able to type check the non-annotated version of the program.

-Due to "let-polymorphism", this program also type-checks some programs that would be ill-formed in STLC
+Further, due to let-polymorphism, with type inference we can also type check some programs that would be ill-formed in STLC.

-The type system is still sound:
+Moreover, the type system is still sound:

 > If `doTypeCheck(e, Map.empty) == t`, then `eval(e) == v` and `doTypeCheck(v) == t` (modulo \\( \alpha \\)-renaming of type variables).

 <!-- prevent questionnaire from showing up if there is no javascript enabled-->
 <noscript><style>questionnaire { display: none; }</style></noscript>